 Admiral Leahy, chief of staff to presidents Roosevelt and Truman, summed up the whole affair:

 “It is my opinion that the use of the barbarous weapon at Hiroshima and Nagasaki was of no material assistance in our war against Japan … The Japanese were already defeated and ready to surrender because of the effective sea blockade and the successful bombing with conventional weapons … My own feeling was that in being the first to use it, we had adopted an ethical standard common to the barbarians of the Dark Ages.
 I was not taught to make war in that fashion, and wars cannot be won by destroying women and children.”

-My takeway: The war could have ended in June (if not sooner) right after Okinawa.
+Final takeway: The war could have ended in June (if not sooner) right after Okinawa.
 All it would have taken were gestures on a few points of Japanese pride and it would have been over, thus preventing all the casualties of July and August of 1945.
-This is a case of victors, who were very much bullies and criminals, kicking their enemy (civilians) when it was down and following a pattern that was very much repeated in Germany.
+This is a case of victors, who were very much bullies and criminals, kicking their enemy (civilians) when they were down and following a pattern that was very much repeated in Germany.
 Overrated criminal psychopath FDR said it all: “They need to suffer more.”

 In the book “The Decision to Drop the Atomic Bomb,” historian Dennis D. Wainstock concludes that the bombings were not only unnecessary but were based on a vengeful policy that actually harmed American interests.
 He writes (pp. 124, 132):

 By April 1945, Japan’s leaders realized that the war was lost.
 Their main stumbling block to surrender was the United States’ insistence on unconditional surrender.
 They specifically needed to know whether the United States would allow Hirohito to remain on the throne.
 They feared that the United States would depose him, try him as a war criminal, or even execute him …